adishi1/calm-public-lib/Calm-Blueprints/Mongo-Sharding/README.md

 MongoSharding Blueprint
 =======================

+Mongo Sharding is a method for distributing data across multiple machines.
+MongoDB uses sharding to support deployments with very large data sets and high throughput operations.
+This is an example of Distributed Database systems where applications require large data sets or high throughput applications.
 Blueprint creates a basic mongo shard.
 By default this blueprint creates 9 (3 Config + 6 Data) nodes.

 Requirements